Posts Tagged with “Wholetones To Go”

 My Initial Experience Listening to Wholetones Music

-I play these over and over again.
-I just cannot get tired of listening to them.
-I play them while I write and post here at the site – even if I’m not writing about music.
+I play these over and over again, and just cannot get tired of listening to them.
+Hearing them play in the background is soothing and energizing at the same time – even if I’m not writing about music.

 The first time I heard these pieces – and “Transformation” in particular (as I mentioned earlier) I began to cry.
 I cannot explain it.
 But it was a deep, cleansing tear-fest that made me know at some place deep within my very soul that I was listening to something extraordinary.
 I had just received my package of 7 CDs and the book, Wholetones™: The Sound of Healing, and hadn’t yet opened the book; I simply decided to listen to “Transformation” for some reason.